- Bulk Caramel Chocolate Box by Lagusta's Luscious and Lagusta's Commissary in New Paltz.

 In June 2015, two vegans met for the first time and conversed on a Facebook thread.
 Animal rights activist Rebecca Moore and Sande Nosonowitz, a certified vegan transition coach, agreed that there was something missing from the vibrant Hudson Valley food scene—a vegan festival.
 After moving the conversation off social media and connecting via e-mail, the two met in person and began brainstorming ideas for the project which, two years later, became the Hudson Valley Vegfest.

-Grown out of the desire to educate people about the environmental impact of their food choices, to end animal cruelty, and to encourage plant-based, animal-friendly lifestyles, the festival will offer food and cooking demonstrations, music, a film screening of What the Health, fitness demonstrations, and more.
-More than 80 vendors—including Lagusta's Luscious, Vital Eats, Wendy's Vegetarian Kitchen, and others—will be offering vegan food, clothing, cleaning products, cosmetics, and more.
+The number of vegans in American has skyrocketed by 600 percent over the last three years.
+Grown out of the desire to educate people about the environmental impact of their food choices, to end animal cruelty, and to encourage plant-based, animal-friendly lifestyles, the Vegfest will offer food and cooking demonstrations, music, a film screening of What the Health, fitness demonstrations, and more.
+More than 80 vendors—including Vital Alchemy, Wendy's Vegetarian Kitchen, and others—will be offering vegan food, clothing, cleaning products, cosmetics, and more.
 Safe Haven Farm Sanctuary, Catskill Animal Sanctuary, Woodstock Farm Animal Sanctuary, New York Farm Animal Save, and other animal sanctuaries will also be in attendance.

 World-renowned speakers, animal rights' activists, musicians, vegan chefs, authors, bodybuilders, and presenters will share knowledge and give insight into the vegan lifestyle.
-Dr. Anteneh Roba, a traveling medical doctor from Ethiopia and the founder of the International Fund for Africa, will offer a global perspective on the impact of a plant-based diet and lifestyle.
 "The event isn't just about what's happening at a local level; it's something that we can change in our daily lives that will have an impact on the world level," says Moore, who has spent the last 10 years working with rescued farm animals.

 For the two founders, being vegan is an environmental choice to reduce their carbon footprint—in addition to the health benefits.
 "So many people think we don't have control over changing things for the better.
 This is saying we actually have control over ourselves and changing the world for the better," says Nosonowitz.
 Moore and Nosonowitz are planning to make the festival an annual event.
 (The two are also involved in another project founded by Moore—the Institute for Animal Happiness, an animal rescue sanctuary which fosters artists and conducts arts-based education related to animals.)